The Benefits of Ileocecal Valve Massage

 - Press in slowly but deeply and firmly.
 Search for the little tender hardened area and this is your valve.
 Some people find it easier while laying down.

-- After you find it, being to massage it in a circular motion with medium pressure for five seconds.
+- After you find it, begin to massage it in a circular motion with medium pressure for 10-15 seconds.

 - After the massage, form your hand into a fist and stimulate the reflex are located in the right front upper arm (close to your armpit) for 10 seconds.
 View the chart below for location visuals (4).